+Net cash provided by operating activities was \$185.6 million for fiscal 2018 and \$109.2 million for fiscal 2017.
+The change in net cash provided by operating activities was primarily the result of an increase in net income and working capital to support future sales and new store openings.
+The modest 10% growth in inventory in fiscal 2018 was due to opening 17 new stores and modest improvement in inventory turns in existing stores throughout fiscal 2018.

 Net cash provided by operating activities was \$109.2 million for fiscal 2017 and \$89.5 million for fiscal 2016.
 The change in net cash provided by operating activities was primarily the result of an increase in net income and adjustments to net income driven by depreciation related to capital expenditures.
 This was slightly offset by increased working capital to support future sales and new store openings.
-At the end of 2017, we increased our inventory to prepare for our Savannah and Miami area distribution centers' relocations, and to improve our in-stock inventory in anticipation of factory closures for Chinese New Year.
+At the end of fiscal 2017, we increased our inventory to prepare for our Savannah and Miami area distribution centers' relocations, and to improve our in-stock inventory in anticipation of factory closures for Chinese New Year.

-Net cash provided by operating activities was \$89.5 million for fiscal 2016 and \$20.4 million for fiscal 2015.
-The change in net cash provided by operating activities was primarily the result of an increase in net income and improved working capital management with better inventory management in anticipation of factory closures for Chinese New Year in fiscal 2016 as well as timing of tax payments.

-Net Cash Used in Investing Activities
+Net Cash Used In Investing Activities